Analyzing Lion Electric (NYSE:LEV) and Nissan Motor (OTCMKTS:NSANY)

 Nissan Motor has higher revenue and earnings than Lion Electric.
 Lion Electric is trading at a lower price-to-earnings ratio than Nissan Motor, indicating that it is currently the more affordable of the two stocks.

-This is a summary of current ratings and target prices for Nissan Motor and Lion Electric, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Lion Electric and Nissan Motor, as provided by MarketBeat.com.

 |Sell Ratings